dedeadend/KillMyApps/README.md

 4. Enjoy 💚

-## 📌 Note
+> [!NOTE]

-Since KillMyApps is a self-signed APK not distributed via the Google Play Store, Google Play Protect may flag it as "Unknown".
+> Since KillMyApps is a self-signed APK not distributed via the Google Play Store, Google Play Protect may flag it as "Unknown".
 As an open-source project, you can always audit the source code yourself or build the APK from source to ensure total transparency.

 ## ♠️ Support